My Home and Alphabet Group ‘GMUBH’

 Refer to the ‘LSRW’ Adaptation and Strategies given in the Main page of My Home and Alphabet group ‘GMUBH’ if there are any neuro-diverse children in the class.

-Day 2: Find the house game
+Day 2: Find the House Game

 Procedure:

-- The teacher must keep all the required materials ready.
-(Coloured chalks, letter flashcards, worksheets)
+- The teacher must keep all the required materials ready. (coloured chalks, letter flashcards, worksheets)

 - The teacher will draw six squares or circles on the floor.